karinnasvall/Leptidea_hostplant_project/README.md

 # Leptidea_hostplant_project
 Scripts used in the Leptidea hostplant-project for differential gene expression and microbiome analysis.
-The pipeline for RNA-seq processing was created by Luis Leal (ref) and the microbiome analysis was created by Axel Künstner (ref).
+The pipeline for RNA-seq processing was created by Luis Leal (Leal et al. 2018, doi:10.1111/mec.14501) and the microbiome analysis was created by Axel Künstner.

 The workflow is described in the manuscript but these are the main steps.

-# RNA-seq processing and differential gene expression analysis
+## RNA-seq processing and differential gene expression analysis

 FASTQC version 0.11.5 (Andrews, 2016) - overall quality assesment of the RNA-seq reads.